Samsung P2: Features

-The P2 comes in four colors (black, blue, white & red) and comes in 2, 4, 8, and 16 GB variants; it has a touchscreen, Bluetooth 2.0 and DNSe 2.0, an FM radio, an eBook reader, a Datacasts feature, and a photo and video viewer.
+The P2 comes in four colors (black, blue, white & red) and comes in 2, 4, 8, and 16 GB variants; it has a touchscreen, Bluetooth 2.0 and DNSe 2.0 (Digital Natural Sound Engine), an FM radio, an eBook reader, a Datacasts feature, and a photo and video viewer.

 Bluetooth features on the P2 include stereo headphone compatibility (A2DP) with support for multiple headphones and remote control (AVRCP), Bluetooth phone connectivity (HFP) with the ability to speak into the built-in microphone, and MTP capability allowing users to transfer files between devices supporting this protocol.

 You can also customize your P2 by going to the main screen and clicking on Settings.
 You can configure the main menu design, fonts, background images, beep sounds, brightness, language, time, hold option, sleep time, auto power-off, set a password, and reverting all changes back to the default and formatting the whole device.
 The P2 features a fully customizable equalizer as well.